Kqpa/Watson/README.md

 **#2**: Open the workspace in Gitpod. <a href="https://gitpod.io/#https://gitlab.com/Kqpa/watson"><img src="https://gitpod.io/button/open-in-gitpod.svg"></a>

-**#3**: When the workspace is ready, click "open preview" or "open browser" on port `6080`.
+**#3**: When the workspace is ready, click **open preview** or **open browser** on port `6080`.

+**#4**: Right click the black dekstop, and click **Web browser**.
+This will launch Firefox.

 ## Important Notes

-- Gitpod allows you 50 hours free montly as the free plan.
+- Gitpod allows you to spend 50 hours on a workspace for free montly as the free plan.
 Please stop the workspace after you're done with the virtual machine.
-This can be done by going to the Gitpod dashboard, clicking the 3 dots and pressing "Stop".
+This can be done by going to the Gitpod dashboard, clicking the 3 dots and pressing **Stop**.

 - Your workspace will be deleted in 14 days if you don't pin it on Gitpod.
-You can pin your workspace by clicking the 3 dots and pressing "Pin".
+You can pin your workspace by clicking the 3 dots and pressing **Pin**.

-- Everything you've done will be deleted when you stop the virtual machine, and you cannot keep a workspace open forever.
+- Everything you've done will be deleted when you stop the workspace, and you cannot keep a workspace open forever.
 It automatically stops after 30 minutes.

 - Making port `6080` public will give everyone who has the noVNC link access to your virtual machine.

-- Do not close the tab while the virtual machine is creating, stopping or starting.
+- Do not close the tab while the workspace is creating, stopping or starting.
 If you do so the workspace will fail.
 You can fix this by re-creating the workspace.